-Of course, the most obvious way for anyone to prevent drowsy driving is to get a good night’s sleep.
-But too many of us have developed poor sleeping habits.
-Here is some advice, culled from the National Sleep Foundation and the Snoring Center, on how to improve your sleep hygiene.
-You may want to pass these tips along to your drivers.
+Here is some advice, provided by the National Sleep Foundation and other groups, on how to improve your sleep.
+You may want to pass these tips along to fleet drivers.

 - Avoid stimulants such as caffeine, nicotine and alcohol too close to bedtime.
 Though alcohol can initially speed the onset of sleep, it later disrupts sleep in the second half as the body begins to metabolize the alcohol.
 Also, remember that chocolate has caffeine.